 Interior window condensation is caused by excessive moisture in the house, and it often occurs in the winter when the warm air inside the house condenses on the cold windows.
 Exterior window condensation is simply dew and occurs when the window is colder than the dew point.
 Condensation between window panes occurs when the seal between the panes is broken or when the desiccant inside the windows is saturated.

 For more information about the causes of window condensation, read pages 23-26 in our maintenance guide.

-You probably don’t really care about the scientific causes of condensation; you just want to get rid of it!
+You probably don’t really care about the scientific causes of condensation on glass; you just want to get rid of it!
 In addition to possibly damaging your house, it’s not any fun to have to peer through hazy windows just to get a peek at what’s going on outside of your home.
 Fortunately, there are a number of things that you can do to reduce condensation on your windows.

 1. Turn Down the Humidifier